Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 Soul Drops ingredient example

-We cannot locate any medical studies on "boa vine" and we don't even know what specific plant Soul Drops is referring to here because the botanical name is not given.
+We cannot locate any medical studies on "boa vine" and we don't even know what specific plant Soul Drops is referring to here because the botanical name is not published.

-A YouTube creator named "The Aurora Codes" reviewed all three Soul Drops products:
+A YouTube creator named "The Aurora Codes" reviewed three Soul Drops products:

 A TikTok user named Madison Lagace explains a benefit she attained from Soul Drops supplementation: